-2.21 British Standard 2745: 1993 specifies requirements for WDs for medical purposes.
-The standard is in three parts: Part 1: 'Specification for general requirements'; Part 2: 'Specification for washer-disinfectors for humanwaste containers' and Part 3: 'Specification for washer-disinfectors except those used for processing human-waste containers and laundry'.

-- There are no EU Standards, as yet, for WDs.
-CEN Technical Committee TC 102 is developing a series of mandated Standards relevant to the Medical Devices Directive for WDs.
-There are four parts with the working titles 'General requirements', 'Washer-disinfectors for human-waste containers', 'Washer-disinfectors for medical devices and surgical instruments' and 'Washer-disinfectors for thermo-labile medical devices (eg. endoscopes)'.
-IEC Technical Committee TC66 is developing Standards for 'Safety requirements for washer-disinfectors'. - 2.23 When published compliance with these Standards may be used to give a presumption of conformance to the relevant requirements of the Medical Devices Directive. - 2.24 This edition of SHTM 2030 has been written while the new Standards are in the course of development.
-The guidance given here is designed to be broadly consistent with the emerging Standards but SHTM 2030 should not be regarded as a substitute for the Standards themselves when ascertaining compliance with the EU Directives and the UK Regulations that implement them. - 2.25 If the WD is purchased with the intention of processing both medical devices and components or equipment for use in the manufacture of medical products purchasers should ensure that the requirements for both types of load are met.
+- 2.21 British Standard 2745: 1993 specifies requirements for WDs for medical purposes.
+The standard is in three parts: Part 1: 'Specification for general requirements'; Part 2: 'Specification for human-waste container washer-disinfectors' and Part 3: 'Specification for washer-disinfectors except those used for processing human-waste containers and laundry'. - 2.22 There are no European Standards, as yet, for WDs.
+CEN Technical Committee TC102 is developing a series of mandated, Standards relevant to the Medical Devices Directive, for WDs.
+There are four parts with the working titles 'General Requirements', 'Washer-disinfectors for humanwaste containers', 'Washer-disinfectors for medical devices and surgical instruments' and 'Washer-disinfectors for thermo-labile medical devices (for example endoscopes)'. - 2.23 IEC Technical Committee TC66 is developing Standards for 'Safety requirements for washer-disinfectors'. - 2.24 When published, compliance with these Standards may be used to give a presumption of conformance to the relevant requirements of the Medical Devices Directive. - 2.25 This edition of SHTM 2030 has been written while the new Standards are in the course of development.
+The guidance given here is designed to be broadly consistent with the emerging Standards but SHTM 2030 should not be regarded as a substitute for the Standards themselves when ascertaining compliance with the EU Directives and the UK Regulations that implement them. - 2.26 If the WD is purchased with the intention of processing both medical devices and components or equipment for use in the manufacture of medical products purchasers should ensure that the requirements for both types of load are met.